Noah Beck: Career

-During the COVID-19 pandemic in 2020, Beck began using TikTok while in quarantine.
-His videos began to go viral within a month.
+During the onset COVID-19 pandemic, Beck began using TikTok just before quarantine and his videos began to go viral within a month.
 In June 2020, he joined Sway House after being contacted by a member, Blake Gray.
 There, Beck duets and collaborates with other social media personalities.
 In November 2020, Beck was criticized by fans for charging fees for duets, although he later clarified that the fees were for brand deals.
 In 2021, Beck was enrolled in acting classes.

 He is the subject of an AwesomenessTV short-form series titled Noah Beck Tries Things.
 The six-episode series premiered on January 22, 2021.
 The show includes his girlfriend and several of his friends.
 In March 2021, Beck was on a digital cover of VMan.
 His wardrobe, including fishnet tights, cuffed jeans, and stiletto heels, led to comparisons with David Bowie, Prince, Troye Sivan, and Harry Styles.

 In 2021, Beck was a VIP guest for the Louis Vuitton menswear show.
 Beck also starred in Machine Gun Kelly's 2021 music video for his song Love Race.
 On September 24, 2022, Beck participated in a Sidemen Charity Match at The Valley that raised over £1m split across various charities.
 Beck finished with two assists in 83 minutes.
 Beck made his feature film acting debut in the romantic comedy Sidelined: The QB and Me.
 It was produced by Beck and is based on a popular Wattpad story by Tay Marley.
 It released on Tubi in 2024.
+In 2025, he reprised his role in its sequel Sidelined 2: Intercepted.
 In 2023, he was listed among Forbes 30 Under 30 Social Media list.

 Personal life

 Beck was in a relationship with Dixie D'Amelio that started in September 2020.
 In December 2020, Beck and D'Amelio were criticized by fans for vacationing in Nassau, Bahamas, during the COVID-19 pandemic.
-He responded that he needed a chance to "disconnect".
-Beck elaborated that they were careful, traveled by private jet, and stayed in a mostly empty hotel.
+He responded that he needed a chance to 'disconnect'.
+Beck elaborated that they were careful, traveled by private jet and stayed in a mostly empty hotel.
 D'Amelio and Beck broke up in late 2022.

 Beck is a fan of Manchester United, and his football idol is Cristiano Ronaldo.

+In April 2026, Beck's older sister Haley Beck was fired from her high school teaching position after she and another teacher were accused of grooming and sexually abusing a minor.
+Ongoing police investigation coupled with Beck's popularity increased public scrutiny of the family, resulting in his mother, Amy Beck, also being placed on leave from her teaching position after a sexually suggestive video she created with Beck resurfaced.